Skip to main content

 How to make a chain and single crochet

-Have you been searching the internet and don't know where to start, so many blogs and videos.
-Now you are here and would like to help you learn the art of crocheting.
-I want to make this as easy as I can, so this blog will show you step by step how to get started, even if you have never tried crocheting before, by the end of this blog you will have learned the basics to crocheting, so you can get started showing your creativeness.
+Have you been searching the internet trying to learn to crochet and don't know where to start.
+There are so many blogs and videos and none of them seem to be the right fit for you or going to fast.
+So now you have found yourself here on my blog and I would like to help you learn the art of crocheting.
+I want to make this as easy as I can, so this post will show you step by step how to get started, even if you have never tried crocheting before, so that you can begin making a project of your own.

 Hook - Hk